Is Sleep Apnea Hereditary?

 If someone in your immediate family has been diagnosed with obstructive sleep apnea, you are more likely to also suffer from this disorder.
 Sleep disorders contribute to long sleepless nights and a struggle to stay awake during the day.
 It can also cause missed days at work and damaged relationships due to irritability.
-Let’s break down the factors that cause obstructive sleep apnea and see what you can do to sleep better if diagnosed.
+Let’s break down the factors that cause obstructive sleep apnea and see what you can do to sleep better if diagnosed, as well as the risk factors that may lead to developing sleep apnea.

 Three Kinds Of Sleep Apnea